hddm-devs/hddm/docs/intro.rst

 Early on, Ratcliff noticed that this simple DDM could not account for two phenomena observed in decision making -- early and late errors.
-This lead to inclusion of intertrial variability in the drift-rate, the non-decision time and the starting point.
+This lead to the inclusion of inter-trial variability in the drift-rate, the non-decision time and the starting point.
 Models that take this into account are henceforth called full DDM.